mozilla-services/docs/source/loop/apis.rst

     **Requires authentication**

-    List all user current call-urls.
+    List all user valid call-urls.

     Response from the server:

-    The server should answer this with a 200 status code and a list of JSON object with the following properties:
+    The server should answer this with a 200 status code and a list of JSON objects with the following properties:

-    - **callerId** The name of the person ;
+    - **callerId** The name of the person to whom the call-url has been issued ;
     - **expires** The date when the url will expire (the unix epoch, in seconds).
     - **timestamp** The date when the url has been created (the unix epoch, in